ish2nv/KNN-Model/README.md

 | - | - | - | - | - | - | - | - | - | - | - | - | - | - | - | - | - | - | - | - | - |
 | Accuracy | 0.76 | 0.63 | 0.67 | 0.65 | 0.66 | 0.66 | 0.60 | 0.63 | 0.64 | 0.65 | 0.61 | 0.61 | 0.59 | 0.62 | 0.63 | 0.61 | 0.63 | 0.62 | 0.62 | 0.63 |

+Best K results:  K= 1 with the accuracy of 0.76

 # Dataset